Face fat can be baffling.

 Well, when you’re looking to lose fat, then you should eat about 1 to 1.2 grams per pound of body weight per day.

-What do I mean by “heavy compound” lifting, though?
+What do I mean by “a lot of heavy compound” lifting, though?

 I saved this for last because it’s the least important.

-Unfortunately, no amount of weight loss pills and powders are going to give you the body you want.
+Unfortunately, no amount of weight loss pills and powders are going to make you automagically melt your face fat.

 But, here’s the good news: